LafeLabs/PostCapitalistIndustry/capitalism.md

 I am against professionalism in all forms.
 Professionalism divides us.
 We have split up philosophy, physics, chemistry, biology, design, manufacturing, theology, art, and technology, and very much to the detriment of them all.

 I’m against engineering and design as professions.
 While specialization can be useful, I believe our society has created a soul-less techno-priest class which is evil enough in its very nature that technology needs to be re-built from the ground up outside that system.
-If your technology needs the techno priests to function, it means your technology sucks and needs to be replaced.
+If your technology needs the techno priests to function, it means your technology is bad and needs to be replaced.
 If it needs extraction of raw materials from the earth or any control over large tracts of land in a centralized way to function it is bad technology and needs to be replaced.
 If it requires secrecy or proprietary control of information and use it is bad technology.
 If it can’t function without capitalism it is bad technology and needs to be replaced.

 Specialization is fine up to about 100 people then it is a luxury for special projects.
 If you need someone who makes up less than 1% of the population to do something your technology needs a reset and it is bad.
 Our goal is total freedom for 100 people.